apid/apid/README.md

 To update the build dependencies and release, follow this process:

 1. Update `glide.yaml` to the correct versions
-2. `rm glide.lock`
-3. Run `glide up`
-4. `go build` and verify the result
-5. Commit (should be glide.yaml, glide.lock, and vendor changes)
+2. Run `make fresh` and ensure you get `build complete`
+3. Commit glide.yaml
+4. Add a Git label on the commit for the version of the release (use semver, ie. "1.2.3")
+5. Push commit and label to Github to cause Travis to create a release and attach binaries for OS X and Linux
+6. Once the release has been created, you may edit it on Github to add release notes
+7. Do not commit glide.lock file.
+8. Run `./apid -commits` and ensure the new plugin commit Id matches the entry seen in glide.lock

+### Adding a new plugin

+To add a new plugin, update the build dependencies and release, follow this process:

+1. Update `glide.yaml` to include the new apid plugin and its version
+2. Update main.go by importing the new plugin, and adding updating plugin info in cmtIdFlag section
+2. Run `make fresh` and ensure you get `build complete`
+3. Commit glide.yaml
-6. Add a Git label on the commit for the version of the release (use semver, ie. "1.2.3")
+4. Add a Git label on the commit for the version of the release (use semver, ie. "1.2.3")
-7. Push commit and label to Github to cause Travis to create a release and attach binaries for OS X and Linux
+5. Push commit and label to Github to cause Travis to create a release and attach binaries for OS X and Linux
-8. Once the release has been created, you may edit it on Github to add release notes
+6. Once the release has been created, you may edit it on Github to add release notes
+7. Do not commit glide.lock file.
+8. Run `./apid -commits` and ensure the new plugin commit Id matches the entry seen in glide.lock

 #### Notes on release process